 There are three main relationship types in Salesforce…

-– A lookup relationship can be used to link two objects together.
+Lookup Relationship – This can be used to link two objects together.
 It is the most basic type of relationship that creates a child-parent relationship between two objects.

-– A master-detail relationship can also be used to link two objects together.
+Master-Detail Relationship – This can also be used to link two objects together.
 A master-detail relationship creates a tight relationship between the parent and the child.
-The child record inherits security of the parent, and if the parent is deleted, all associated child records will also be deleted.
+The child record inherits the security of the parent, and if the parent is deleted, all associated child records will also be deleted.
 Master-detail relationships created some extra functionality such as roll-up summary fields that allow you to calculate data on the parent from the children.

-– A many-to-many relationship (Also referred to as a junction object), allows you to create a relationship between two objects that need to model a many-to-many relationship.
+Many-to-many relationship – Also referred to as a junction object, allows you to create a relationship between two objects that need to model a many-to-many relationship.
 These are created with an object that has two master-detail relationships to two parent objects.

-22. Why is it useful for any organization using Salesforce to conduct a Health-check of their usage at least once a year?
+22. Why is it useful for any organization using Salesforce to conduct a Health Check?

 23. A client wants to understand what Accounts are Customers (indicated by any related Closed-Won Opportunity).
 What solution would you propose here?